 Remember that admission to some programs is competitive (Psychology, Law, Economics).
 Even if you have a good academic record, the assessment will depend on the other applications received for these programs.

-Follow your status online
+Follow up your status (online portal)

 Any decision relative to your application will be made available online through the « Centre étudiant » online student center (on the top right).

 To access the Centre étudiant, a UNIP code will automatically be assigned to you when you complete your online admission application.

 If you have not received your UNIP code, please send your inquiry to the following address:

 Once a decision has been taken, you'll receive an automated email informing you to consult the "Centre étudiant" (top right)